DataDog/documentation/content/en/tracing/trace_ingestion/ingestion_controls.md

 The breakdown is composed of the following parts:

 - **Complete traces ingested** (green): The percentage of traces that have been ingested by Datadog.
-- **Complete traces not retained** (gray): The percentage of traces that have intentionally not been forwarded to Datadog by the agent or the tracer.
+- **Complete traces not retained** (gray): The percentage of traces that have intentionally not been forwarded to Datadog by the Agent or the tracer.
 This can happen for one of two reasons depending on your configuration:

-    1. By default, the agent and the tracers intelligently set the service ingestion rate.
+    1. By default, the Agent and the tracers intelligently set the service ingestion rate.
 See [Change the Default Ingestion Rate](#change-the-default-ingestion-rate) to configure this behavior.
     2. When you change the default ingestion rate to less than 100%.

 - **Complete traces dropped by the tracer rate limiter** (orange): When you choose to [configure the ingestion rate of a service](#change-the-default-ingestion-rate), you explicitly define the ingestion rate that your service should have.
 However, as a protection mechanism, a rate limiter set to 100 traces per second by default is automatically enabled.
 To configure this rate limiter, [open a support ticket][5] to have someone help guide you through the process.

-- **Traces dropped due to the agent CPU limit** (red): The agent has a configuration option allowing users to limit the usage of the CPU.
-After this limit is reached the agent stops accepting traces from the tracers.
-Change the [agent configuration][6] to configure how much CPU to allocate to the agent.
+- **Traces dropped due to the Agent CPU limit** (red): The Agent has a configuration option allowing users to limit the usage of the CPU.
+After this limit is reached the Agent stops accepting traces from the tracers.
+Change the [Agent configuration][6] to configure how much CPU to allocate to the Agent.

 ### Traces dropped before ingestion